joinpursuit/AC-iOS-LifecycleAndControlsExercise/README.md

 b.
 The case of the text, whether it be lowercase, uppercase or capitalized... maybe use an enum for this??

 c.
 The background color of the tableViewCell, this could be a tuple of RGB.
-You'll get thos values from the sliders.
+You'll get those values from the sliders.

 d.
-Whether or not the backgroundColor of the tableViewCells should alternate.
+Whether or not the backgroundColor of the tableViewCells should alternate between odd and even rows.

 #### Changing Rows